Two of the most popular running shoe brands are Brooks and ASICS, but which are better running shoes, Brooks or ASICS?

 Most models in the Brooks lineup have both a neutral and support/stability version.
 These are distinguished by the “GTS” in the product name, which stands for “Go-To-Support.”

-The GTS versions of Brooks running shoes employ GuideRails Technology, which is designed to balance and support your natural running stride to optimize your degree of pronation.
+The GTS versions of Brooks running shoes employ GuideRails Technology, designed to balance and support your natural running stride to optimize your degree of pronation.

-ASICS shoes offer stability both through the external heel clutch, which helps control pronation at landing, as well as a Duomax midsole, which is a dual-density material that provides support.
+ASICS shoes offer stability through the external heel clutch, which helps control pronation at landing, and a Duomax midsole, which is made of dual-density material and provides support.

-With either brand, you can find specific stability and motion-control shoes if you need extra support and pronation control.
+You can find specific stability and motion-control shoes with either brand if you need extra support and pronation control.

 Rather than being designed to correct your gait, Brooks running shoes are said to accommodate gait.